Yep, the pedestrian traffic lights.

-In honour of the 2015 contest, held in Vienna’s Stadthalle, the city authorities took the opportunity to make a statement on gender equality and sexual orientation by installing “couples” red and green lights at around 50 locations.
+In honour of the 2015 contest, held in Vienna’s Stadthalle, the city authorities took the opportunity to make a statement on gender equality, sexuality and tolerance by installing “couples” red and green lights at around 50 locations.

-The original plan was to take the lights down after the event, but they proved so successful that they stayed.
+The original plan was to take the lights down after the event, but they proved so successful and popular that they stayed.

 As well as their value as a social statement and tourist attraction, the new symbols actually improve road safety.
 A study revealed that fewer people cross the road at red when the lights feature the couples, rather than the usual single man.